Go to StaffmatchSpontaneous application

 Definition: Salaire Minimum Interprofessionnel de Croissance (SMIC)

-1950 to 1970: Historical evolution of the minimum wage
+1950 to 1970: The historical evolution of the minimum wage

-1970: the SMIC replaces the SMIG
+1970: The SMIC replaces the SMIG

 2026: The SMIC as a pillar of social policy